 - When you are no longer able to change a situation, you are challenged to change yourself.
 And that changes everything.
-(Angel and I discuss this further in the “Self-Love” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this further in the “Self-Love” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Don’t bother worrying about whether there will be problems.
 There will be plenty of them, and you’ll work your way through every one of them.

 - Worrying is a misuse of your incredible creative energy.
 Instead of imagining the worst, imagine the best and how you can bring it about.